tgayvert/saucerful-of-secrets/README.md

 ## toml file with private information in it
 testing a scenario where a toml file is used and private data is contained don't ask me who uses toml.

+## toml file with private information in it
+testing a scenario where a yaml file is used and private data is contained

+## .config/access_tokens.db
+randomly generated tokens that meet the regex pattern for gcp keys